gwenzek/scalaSublimeSyntax/README.md

 The main syntax has probably less bugs because it has been more tested.

+As a consequence I'm archiving this repository, now that we are at build 4102.

 ## I - Installation

 This plugin is available on [package control](https://packagecontrol.io/packages/Scala%20Syntax).